Academany/fabzero/w1/commandline.md

 > Exercise: Open a new terminal window.
 Where are you now?
 What is ~?

 ### Moving around
-`cd` command stands for Call Directory and it is used to go to other directories.
+`cd` command stands for *change directory* and it is used to go to other directories.

-> Exercise: Navigate to your root folder `/`
+> Exercise: Navigate to your root folder /

+If you need to navigate to a folder with spaces like *My Documents* use the escape character `\` to tell bash that the space is part of the name and not another argument:

+`cd My\ Documents`

+If you need to go back to the last directory you were you can use the command `cd -`.
+This is very useful to go back and forward between 2 directories.

 ### Tab completion
 A very handy keyboard shorcut is the `TAB` key.
 It will autocomplete the name of the file or the folder name.

 > Exercise: From the root folder, navigate to your Documents folder.
 Use `TAB` to keep autocompleting.

 ### Listing contents
 We have seen the `ls` command already.
 Most of the time you will use `ls -lh` (with optional `-a`) which gives you a long list with human readable file sizes.